Analog synthesizer panel with colorful patch cables and knobs in a recording studio

 What Makes Analog Different

-The technical distinction between analog and digital synthesis is straightforward.
-An analog synthesizer generates sound using electrical voltage.
-The oscillators, filters, and amplifiers are physical circuits.
-A digital synthesizer generates sound using mathematical calculations, rendering waveforms through software.
-Both can produce beautiful music.
-But they feel fundamentally different to play.
+The technical divide is clean enough to state plainly.
+An analog synthesizer generates sound through electrical voltage — oscillators, filters, and amplifiers are physical circuits doing physical work.
+A digital synthesizer runs math, rendering waveforms in software.
+Both approaches produce music people love.
+They don't feel remotely alike to play.

 The Tactile Connection